y0usSs3F/Bug_Hunting_Scripts/Aggresive_Fuzzing/README.md

-## The Script is Takes from you a list of Domains or URLs and fuzz on it as fast as possible with 200 threads opened for each domain or url in the file.
+## The Script Takes from you a list of Domains OR URLs and fuzz on it as fast as possible with 200 threads opened for each `Domain or URL` in the file.

 #### USAGE: